 top of page

-• {sb}
+{sb}

-Whenever I am blessed with an opportunity to see my gr8fll friend Erica, she always without fail, asks, How can I help you?
+Whenever I am blessed with an opportunity to see my gr8ful friend Erica, she always, without fail, asks, "How can I help you?"

-Despite there being so many of us, we live in voluntary isolation doing our best to survive each day with joy & love, and with any luck, progress & hope.
+Hi!
+If you're new here, I'm {sb}, one of the 1 in every 36 parents who is raising an autistic child in America.
+Despite there being so many of us, we live in voluntary isolation, doing our best to survive each day with joy and love, and with any luck, progress and hope.

 You know us, but you know nothing about us.
-You have no idea how heavy the load is, how deeply we struggle, and how we live each day haunted by the paralyzing fear of what will happen to our children when we can no longer care, advocate, and fight for them.
+You have no idea how heavy the load is, how deeply we struggle, or how we live each day haunted by the paralyzing fear of what will happen to our children when we can no longer care, advocate, and fight for them.

-Erica's question, "How can I help?", is a gr8 question many parents like me struggle to answer.
+Erica's question, "How can I help?" is a gr8 question many parents like me struggle to answer.
 The answer is never that simple.
 We've gone without help for so long, I'm not sure where or how to even start.

 Let's start by addressing everyone's first question: